 Saving A Turn of the Century Home is more than a real estate story.

 My family has spread out across the US but things were different when I was a child.
-I grew up in a very close and nurturing world where my large extended Armenian family lived very near each other.
+I grew up in a very close and nurturing world where my large extended Armenian family lived quite near each other.
 We were a family of immigrants and their first born all of whom were the adults in my world.

 Like so many other Bergen County residents of the time, my family arrived at Ellis Island, settled in Hudson County’s urban neighborhoods and later moved north to Bergen County’s quieter suburban streets and nice sized yards.